lightbend/fdp-sample-applications/README.md

 #### 6. Alternative deployment (recommended)

-Currently the application is included into fdp-package-sample-apps docker image.
-See documentation for this docker image on deployment steps.
+Usage of jim-lab is a good approach if you are doing development.
+If you only want to run an application based on the Lightbend distribution, instead of described above approach use [fdp-package-sample-apps](https://github.com/typesafehub/fdp-package-sample-apps) docker image.
+[Readme](https://github.com/typesafehub/fdp-package-sample-apps/blob/develop/README.md) for this project provides deployment information

 #### 7. See What's Going On...